TheCraftOfCode/Google-Clone/README.md

-# Google-Clone
+# Google-clone
-This repository is a google clone made during the odin project
+This project is a google clone created by me as part of my own project.